ronaldbradford/cli_explorer/README.md

 sudo apt-get install python-openstackclient
 ```

-In addition to installing *openstack*, the other OpenStack clients such as *nova* and *glance* are installed.
+In addition to installing *openstack*, the other OpenStack clients such as *nova* and *glance* are installed with these commands.

 # Usage